hessamhz/software-engineering-project/planning-and-analysis/functional-modeling/notes/business-modeling.md

 + Process of Monitoring the stalled tasks
   1. If a Task is stalled due to a problem between Tasker and Taskee Support should fix it
 + Process of Answering the tickets
-  1. Support has to answer to the ticket
+  1. System make Support to answer to the ticket